Ameliapeng/Ameliapeng.github.io/index.md

 **Sliding-Channel Convolutions (DSXplore)**

+Advisor: Prof. Yufei Ding
 *	Proposed DeepXplore, which is an efficient deep separable convolution on GPU.
 *	Designed a novel deep separable convolution, sliding convolution, featured with channel overlapping that can significantly overcome the accuracy drop from the existing convolutions at algorithmic optimization.
 *	Reduced the atomic operation during the forward and backward phase by leveraging the output-centric and input-centric thread mapping techniques at implementation level
 *	Fully integrated DSXplore with the Pytorch framework to improve programmability.

-Network and Data Security Lab, UESTC, Chengdu, China **Multi-Discriminator Generative Adversarial Network (MDGAN)**
+**Network and Data Security Lab, UESTC, Chengdu, China** **Multi-Discriminator Generative Adversarial Network (MDGAN)**

 Advisor: Prof. Tian Lan